 In order to attract new members, we will make available an experienced crew member for new boats that have concerns about racing for their initial races.
-Please contact Joe Buck, Race Committee Chairman (414-678-9291, jtbuck@gmail.com) or one of the race committee members prior to the race day.
+Please contact Ed Bushman, Race Committee Chairman, (414-881-9452 or takeela3692@gmail.com) or one of the race committee members prior to the race day.

-Good Luck in 2017!
+Good Luck in 2019!
 MAST Race Committee